SainsburyWellcomeCentre/aeon_docs/src/getting_started/index.md

 :class: note
 The links below point to the SWC internal wiki, which is only accessible from within the SWC network (or using VPN).
 :::
-In order to access Aeon data, you need to be on the SWC network or connected via VPN.
+In order to access Aeon data locally, you need to be on the SWC network or connected via VPN.
 You also need to [mount the Ceph storage on your local machine](https://wiki.ucl.ac.uk/display/SSC/How+to+Mount).
 The Ceph storage path for different operating systems can be found [here](https://wiki.ucl.ac.uk/display/SSC/Storage%3A+Ceph), replacing `xxxxxxxx` with `aeon`.
 ::::

 ::::{tab-item} Remote